keshavg45/Course-Management-Platform/README.md

 Extra Information
 -----------------------------------------------------
-- I initially wanted to add sounds on button click, like pressing the _**Log In**_ button plays a short sound but after spending quite a few hours trying to incorporate that feature I came to know that Amazon Corretto 8 doesn't support JavaFX audio component thus I resorted to using a simple image for the audiovisual requirement.
+- I initially wanted to add sounds on button click, like pressing the _**Log In**_ button will play a short sound but after spending quite a few hours trying to incorporate that feature I came to know that Amazon Corretto 8 doesn't support JavaFX audio component thus I ended up using a simple image for the audiovisual requirement.
     - Source: https://piazza.com/class/k4erikupq2efg?cid=1240